Metater/MetaVoiceChat/README.md

         - Forward error correction
     - Multiple chat rooms

-## Writing Extensions
+## Extending Functionality

-### How do I write a network implementation?
+### How do I write a network provider implementation?
 - TODO

 ### How do I write a VcAudioInput?
-- Ideas: transmit an audio file or in-game audio
+- Ideas for you: transmit an audio file or in-game audio
 - TODO

 ### How do I write a VcAudioOutput?
-- Ideas: save audio or do speech-to-text
+- Ideas for you: save audio or do speech-to-text
 - TODO

 ### How do I write a VcInputFilter?